Car Insurance Calculator: Estimate Your Car Insurance Cost

 Raising your deductible can save you money.
 But make sure to choose a deductible you can easily afford to pay after an emergency.

 The best companies nationally may not have the cheapest car insurance near you.
-You should compare quotes from small and midsize companies in your area along with major car insurance companies to find the best rates.
+You should compare estimates from small and midsize companies in your area, along with major car insurance companies, to find the best rates.

 Drivers with poor credit pay more for car insurance in most states.